NiklasRosenstein/py-invoke/README.md

 # pyinvoke

-Pyinvoke is a very simple module that is intended to make invoking Python applications in modules less pain.
-Since Python's `-m` option will load the module as `__main__` module and not as the module it is intended to be loaded as, you can get interesting errors.
+`pyinvoke` is a simple module that is used to invoked Python applications using a full function specifier, similar to distlib entrypoints.

+The key advantage is that the Python application you want to run will be loaded as its proper module instead of as the `__main__` module. `pyinvoke` will be the `__main__` module for this operation.

+One of the motivating cases where `pyinvoke` comes in handy is the following:

     $ python -m module.main
     Traceback (most recent call last):